 With a Sales page, you are no longer trying to generate leads or warm customers up, instead, you are aiming for the sale.
 Therefore, this page often appears at the end of the sales funnel, and designing an effective one requires a lot more effort and experience.

-There are two common types of Sales page: Short-form sales page and Long-form sales page.
-They differ in length, but both serve the same purpose: To provide visitors information about your products and actually convert them into customers:
+There are two common types of Sales pages: Short-form sales pages and Long-form sales pages.
+They differ in length, but both serve the same purpose: To provide visitors with information about your products and actually convert them into customers:

 - Short-form sales page: Short-form sales page typically packs less information than its long-form counterpart, and the whole page content fits nicely above the fold or requires very little page scrolling.